 - Remuneration programmes must be aligned with the Columbia Threadneedle Investments and Ameriprise strategy, objectives, values and long-term interests. - The remuneration opportunity and rewards must be competitive enough to attract and retain the key and diverse talent who can help the Company achieve consistently superior results for its clients and stakeholders. - Remuneration decisions must support diversity and not discriminate on the basis of an individual's gender or any other protected characteristics in accordance with the Equality Act 2010. - There should be a strong linkage between remuneration and both financial and non-financial performance, while also supporting the company's culture and values.
-Remuneration programmes shall not encourage remuneration or performance that conflicts with the Company's duty to act in the best interests of its clients or to encourage staff to recommend a particular financial instrument to a retail client when alternative and more appropriate, for that client's needs, instruments are available. - Remuneration decisions must be made on a well-informed basis based on the employee's experience, responsibilities, and performance, while also considering external market and internal comparability. - Remuneration programmes must be operated in full compliance with all applicable legal, tax, and regulatory requirements.
+Remuneration programmes shall not encourage remuneration or performance that conflicts with the Company's duty to act in the best interests of its clients. - Remuneration decisions must be made on a well-informed basis based on the employee's experience, responsibilities, and performance, while also considering external market and internal comparability. - Remuneration programmes must be operated in full compliance with all applicable legal, tax, and regulatory requirements.
 No local programme structure will be established to avoid such requirements. - Remuneration programmes must be consistent with and promote sound and effective risk management and not induce imprudent risk taking or impair the safety and soundness of the Company.
 This includes the need for remuneration programmes to avoid introducing or incentivising conflicts of interest, inappropriate conduct including potential mis-selling. - Employees are prohibited from using personal hedging or liability insurance to offset the riskalignment features of our remuneration arrangements and programmes. - Variable remuneration is not paid to members of the management body who do not perform any executive function in the firm.